 How to Properly Store Cannabutter

-- Skipping Decarboxylation: We mentioned this before, but decarboxylation is an incredibly important part of making cannabutter.
+Decarboxylation is an incredibly important part of making cannabutter.
 If you don’t decarboxylate your marijuana, you’re infusing THCA and CBDA into your butter rather than THC and CBD.
-These are non-active cannabinoids, meaning the psychoactive properties will not be as strong if not decarboxylated.
+These are non-active cannabinoids, meaning the psychoactive properties will be significantly less if your flower isn’t decarboxylated.

 When most people think of edibles, they think of things like cookies and brownies.
-While you can find lots of great baked good recipes in our cannabis baking guide, there’s no limit to what you can do with cannabutter.
+However, there’s no limit to what you can do with cannabutter.
 Basically, cannabutter can be used in place of butter in any recipe.
 If you’re making an alfredo sauce that needs butter, you can jazz it up with cannabutter.
 You can even make grilled cheese or sautée meats and vegetables for dinner with cannabutter if you want to make a marijuana-infused meal.